rockchip-linux/rknn-toolkit2/examples/readme.txt

     ├── multi_input_test                # multi-input float model
     ├── hybrid_quant                    # how to use hybrid-quantization function
-    ├── mmse                            # how to use mmse function └── board_test                      # how to connect the board for debugging
+    ├── mmse                            # how to use mmse function ├── model_pruning                   # how to use model_pruning function
+    ├── dynamic_input                   # how to use dynamic_input function
+    └── board_test                      # how to connect the board for debugging